vandelio/snake/README.md

 # snake
-You remember the epic snake game - well now i recreated it - Harder then ever.
+You remember the epic snake game - Harder then ever.

-Its made in p5.js
+Its made in p5.js in the coding challenge

+#Todo - make it mobile friendly